 - 2 tablespoons grated parmesan plus more for garnish

 - 1 egg lightly beaten

-- salt & freshly ground pepper
+- Salt & freshly ground pepper to taste

 Roll out two sections of dough into thin sheets using a pasta machine.
 Test the thickness of the sheets by placing your hand behind it (if you can make out the shadow of your hand behind the pasta it is ready to be filled).